nickwimer/ytScripts/README.md

 Can now make full use of parallel processing over multiple datasets in a timeseries.
 Just submit using `mpirun -np X` or equivalent and images will be processed in an embarassingly parallel manner.

+This script now automatically references a list of configuration settings located in `quick_vis/config.toml`.
+If you would like to change any of these default settings simply create a new configuration file called `quick_vis/config_user.toml` and manually override just the settings that you want to change.
+The code will update the configuration settings with your new values.
+NOTE: In the future many of the command line options will be incorporated into these files.

 Some helpful options:

 `--datapath`: Path to the plot files.